RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Detailed Experimental Settings

-The MME~\cite{fu2024mme} dataset consists of 10 perception categories (existence, count, position, color, posters, celebrity, scene, landmark, artwork, OCR) and 4 recognition ones (commonsense reasoning, numerical calculation, text translation, code reasoning).
-Each query is used with an image-related question followed by 'Please answer yes or no.'" We report the sum of accuracy at the query level and image level following the official implementation.
+\textbf{MME\footnote{\href{https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation}{https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation}}.} The MME~\cite{fu2024mme} dataset consists of 10 perception categories (existence, count, position, color, posters, celebrity, scene, landmark, artwork, OCR) and 4 recognition ones (commonsense reasoning, numerical calculation, text translation, code reasoning).
+Each query is used with an image-related question followed by "Please answer yes or no." We report the sum of accuracy at the query level and image level following the official implementation.